DJ1070/Scraping_Amazon/README.md

 # Scraping Amazon

 This project scrapes Amazon to attain information about processors and other technical stuff.
-It is based on [I'm an inline-style link with title](https://github.com/shekharbiswas/scrape_processor "Shekar Biswas' code")
+It is based on [Shekar Biswas' code](https://github.com/shekharbiswas/scrape_processor "Shekar Biswas' code").

 His YouTube project link is here: